weirdhack3r/TJS_LOG/README.md

 # TJS_LOG
-TJS LOG Eake Easy To Hack
+We Modify TJS LOG To Make Easy To Hack